polettix/blog/_posts/2015-09-01-changes-nags-and-git-hooks.md

 Now of course I would like that line to be added automatically... this time, before forking the relevant plugin, I'll try to think if there's some already available way to do that!

+## Update

+There can be a workaround to obtain something very similar to the above...
+It is sufficient to set the `format` parameter of the `NextRelease` plugin to something like this:

+{% highlight text %}
+[NextRelease]
+format = Changes for My::Module:%n%n%-9v %{yyyy-MM-dd HH:mm:ssZZZZZ VVVV}d%{ (TRIAL RELEASE)}T
+{% endhighlight %}

+i.e. the same format as the default one, but with some meaningful introduction text (`Changes for...` in our example, followed by two newlines).
+In this way, the following `Changes` file:

+{% highlight text %}
+{{"{"}}{NEXT}}
+   - I did this
+   - I did that

+1.0  1972-11-09 07:45:00 Europe/Rome
+   - Born
+{% endhighlight %}

+will generate this for the release package:

+{% highlight text %}
+Changes for My::Module:

+2.0  1990--11-09 07:45:00 Europe/Rome
+   - I did this
+   - I did that

+1.0  1972-11-09 07:45:00 Europe/Rome
+   - Born
+{% endhighlight %}

+and will be updated into this:

+{% highlight text %}
+{{"{"}}{NEXT}}

+Changes for My::Module:

+2.0  1990--11-09 07:45:00 Europe/Rome
+   - I did this
+   - I did that

+1.0  1972-11-09 07:45:00 Europe/Rome
+   - Born
+{% endhighlight %}

+At this point, it will be sufficient to add new items *below the introduction line*, like this:

+{% highlight text %}
+{{"{"}}{NEXT}}

+Changes for My::Module:
+   - This happened here
+   - This happened there

+2.0  1990--11-09 07:45:00 Europe/Rome
+   - I did this
+   - I did that

+1.0  1972-11-09 07:45:00 Europe/Rome
+   - Born
+{% endhighlight %}

+in order to *keep [DZP::CheckChangesHasContent][dzp-cchc] complain* until the intro line is removed from the file, like this:

+{% highlight text %}
+{{"{"}}{NEXT}}
+   - This happened here
+   - This happened there

+2.0  1990--11-09 07:45:00 Europe/Rome
+   - I did this
+   - I did that

+1.0  1972-11-09 07:45:00 Europe/Rome
+   - Born
+{% endhighlight %}

+We're ready for a new release now!